aru-py/programmer-colemak/README.md

 </h1>

-# What is this?
-Programmer Colemak is an ergonomic keyboard layout designed for programmers.
-It modifies the [Colemak keyboard layout](https://colemak.com/), primarily by giving home-row access to the most frequent programming symbols.
+**Programmer Colemak is an ergonomic keyboard layout designed for programmers.
+It modifies the [Colemak keyboard layout](https://colemak.com/), primarily by giving home-row access to the most frequent programming symbols.**

 # Layout
 ~~~